analogdevicesinc/ai8x-synthesis/README.md

 ### Example: `Conv2D`

-The following picture shows an example of a `Conv2d` with 1×1 kernels, 5 input channels, 2 output channels and data size of 2×2.
-The inputs are shown on the left, and the outputs on the right, and the kernels are shown lined up with the associated inputs — the number of kernel rows matches the number of input channels, and the number kernel columns matches the number of output channels.
+The following picture shows an example of a `Conv2d` with 1×1 kernels, five input channels, two output channels, and a data size of 2×2.
+The inputs are shown on the left, and the outputs on the right, and the kernels are shown lined up with the associated inputs — the number of kernel rows matches the number of input channels, and the number of kernel columns matches the number of output channels.
 The lower half of the picture shows how the data is arranged in memory when HWC data is used for both input and output.

 ![Conv2Dk1x1](docs/Conv2Dk1x1.png)